Work flexibility: Unconventional arrangements are here to stay

 Looking at the various types of work flexibility, it is not difficult to see why employees would find them attractive.
 But what about employers?
 They are, after all, trying to operate a successful business.

-Organizations utilizing remote work and other flexibility arrangements often find they require less office space and can reduce overhead expenses.
-They also build the environmental-friendliness of their brand.
+Organizations utilizing remote work and other flexible arrangements often require less office space and can reduce overhead expenses.
+They also build their brand’s environmental friendliness.
 Fewer workers needing to commute cuts down on emissions, which improves air quality and slows global warming.

 Some companies find that flextime helps them in terms of coverage.
-Having employees who start or end their workday outside of traditional hours can translate into staff members being available to accommodate clients at “off” times.
+Employees who start or end their workday outside of traditional hours can mean staff members are available to accommodate clients at “off” times.

-A main advantage of work flexibility at the present time is how offering it aids in hiring and retention efforts.
-Anything that can help fill open spots during the on-going labor shortage and limit employee turnover during The Great Resignation is an avenue worth exploring.
+A main advantage of work flexibility is that it aids in hiring and retention efforts.
+Anything that can help fill open spots during the ongoing labor shortage and limit employee turnover during The Great Resignation is an avenue worth exploring.